Navin2k4/React-Base/Readme.md

 # React Learn

+> ⚠ Dependencies may change.
+Keep them updated to ensure compatibility and security.

 A full-stack web application built with React and Express.js, featuring modern development practices and a clean monorepo structure.

 ## Repository Structure